Krillh/Airzlinshire/Majik/Lattice Theory.md

 With use, threads will degrade, loosen, and eventually break.
 Threads with more tension will degrade slower, but are more difficult to change.

 ## Knots

-Knots are where *threads* interact.
-When Majik energy traveling through threads reaches a knot, it creates turbulence and the energy escapes in extremely predictable patterns.
-There are many variables that affect the shape, intensity, frequency, and speed of the energy released.
+*Knots* are where *threads* interact.
+When Majik energy traveling through threads reaches a knot, it creates turbulence and the energy escapes in extremely predictable patterns, given the same input.
+Though, there are many variables that affect the *knot behavior*.
+It can be difficult to predict what the *behavior* will be

 Similar to *threads*, knots' tension matters.
-In this case, the tension of the knot can affect it's behavior.
+In this case, the tension of the knot can affect it's *behavior* and has a similar effect as threads where higher tension is more robust, but less malleable.
+The tension of a knot is determined by the tension of the threads that make it up, along with it's level of compactness.